Face Your Challenges with Confidence Knowledgeable Legal Representation SCHEDULE A FREE CONSULTATION

 Dealing with the insurance company is perhaps one of the trickiest and most frustrating parts of a personal injury claim.
 Most cases related to accidents and injuries that another person or company has caused through negligence or intentional conduct are paid by insurance companies, including virtually any type of auto accident, car accident, or motorcycle accident, as well as dog bite claims, medical malpractice, workman's comp, and premises liability claims.
 Unfortunately, insurance providers are not known for their honesty and fairness in paying out settlements.
 On top of whatever physical pain and emotional trauma an accident victim may experience, he or she may also face difficulties in dealing with the insurance company.

-Fortunately, you can turn to the Gardner Law Office for the legal representation you need.
+Fortunately, you can turn to Todd Gardner at Gardner Law Office for the legal representation you need.
 We can handle any communication with the claims adjuster or any other representative of the insurance provider to properly protect your interests and help you avoid common pitfalls associated with attempts to cooperate with these individuals.
 By properly filing your claim and handling the insurance company, your attorney may be able to reach a higher settlement in a shorter amount of time.
 If the insurance company will not play fair or has acted in bad faith in handling your claim, your lawyer can take your case to civil court to seek the full value of your claim, plus damages.

 Q: